Updated: November 18, 2021

 Many social platforms make engagement a main metric in the algorithms that determine feed position.
 Engagement snowballs; heavy initial engagement causes the platform to send your content to more of your followers, and if they in turn engage still more followers get your message.

 A followers list bloated with inactive accounts means a smaller proportion of your apparent audience engages with your content.
-The algorithms read that as audience boredom and react by sending your post to fewer recipients or places it down in their feeds.
+The algorithms read that as audience boredom and react by sending your post to fewer recipients or place it down in their feeds.
 Even followers who comment on every post can cause problems, as the algorithms can spot them as spam.
 Those salesy comments can inhibit the spread of your message.

 The most dangerous fake social media followers are those involved in phishing scams.
 Phishers encourage real users to surrender personal information, such as user names, emails, passwords, and even credit card data.